yazidmarzuk/potentialOS/README.md

 # PotOS - Digital Twin and Control Web Interface for ROV

-**PotOS** is a web-based interface developed by Yazid Marzuk to visualize and control the digital twin of the Remotely Operated Underwater Vehicle (ROV).
+**PotOS** is a web-based interface developed to visualize and control the digital twin of the Remotely Operated Underwater Vehicle (ROV).
 The platform integrates real-time sensor data, live video feeds, and control capabilities, providing comprehensive monitoring and command over the ROV’s operations.

 ## Features